-Therefore, we offer you a free 30-minute Skype call to navigate your wishes and provide you with the latest juridical information about the current Italian buying process.
+Therefore, we offer you a free 30-minute Skype call to navigate your wishes and provide you with the current Italian buying process.
 Let us know what fits your calender.

 On the basis of the above-mentioned information and your clarifying remarks we can optimally prepare potential viewings.
 Together with our colleague agency in Arezzo AAA-Immobiliare.

 If you’d like to arrange a non-binding viewing, we will make an appointment for you in the beautiful Tuscany